cyberbotics/webots-doc/reference/lightsensor.md

 ### Description

-[LightSensor](lightsensor.md#lightsensor) nodes are used to model photo- transistors, photo-diodes or any type of device that measures the irradiance of light in a given direction. *Irradiance* represents the radiant power incident on a surface in Watts per square meter (W/m^2), and is sometimes called *intensity*.
+[LightSensor](lightsensor.md#lightsensor) nodes are used to model photo-transistors, photo-diodes or any type of device that measures the irradiance of light in a given direction. *Irradiance* represents the radiant power incident on a surface in Watts per square meter (W/m^2), and is sometimes called *intensity*.
 The simulated irradiance is computed by adding the irradiance contributed by every light source ([DirectionalLight](directionallight.md#directionallight), [SpotLight](spotlight.md#spotlight) and [PointLight](pointlight.md#pointlight)) in the world.
 Then the total irradiance is multiplied by a color filter and fed